richRemer/webtk/doc/ref/ready.md

 listener will be immediately scheduled to execute if the event has already fired when the listener is added.

+### ready(function)
+> Execute listener function when the default document (which defaults to the
+> global document) is ready.

 ### ready(Document) => ready
-> Create a ready function which uses a document other than the global one.
+> Create a ready function with a different default document.

-### ready(function)
-> Execute listener function when document is ready.

 ### ready(Document, function)
-> Execute listener function when a document is ready.
+> Add listener to non-default document.

 Example
 -------